 George and Lance worked with Angella, Bow, and his other 12 siblings, to plan construction of a new building, atop the Fright Zone’s previous location, called the Archives of Etheria…As a kind gesture, Stevonnie gave the diary, The tale of Rainbow Quartz and Pink Diamond, back to Angella.
 She gifted it, along with other books and materials from her personal library to the growing archives, a new institution of knowledge, where she would serve as a special adviser, helping them choose the right items to add to their collections…Bow accepted her sword and promised it would be added to the growing collections of the new archives.

-I admit I could have done more here, but it still served as an important method to represent archives positively.
+My friend says they could have done more here, but I applaud their effort to represent archives positively.
 Apart from these, are some actions in terms of selecting records among some assorted films, video games, and novels I reviewed in October.

 That’s all for this week.
 Until the next post!